-Figure 6.9 shows the proper radii of wind bubbles surrounding halos (as a function of mass) at several different redshifts.
+Figure 6.10 shows the proper radii of wind bubbles surrounding halos (as a function of mass) at several different redshifts.
 The points use a Monte Carlo model of each halo's merger history (generated following the excursion set formalism of §3.4.2) to trace the supernova histories of each halo; the variations in the wind radius at a given mass therefore reflect variations in the star formation histories of the galaxies.
-They adopt $f{\star}=0.1$ and $f{d}=0$ , and also assume that 75% of the supernova energy is radiated away without contributing to the wind.
+The model adopts $f{\star} = 0.1$ and $f_d = 0$ , and also assumes that 75% of the supernova energy is radiated away without contributing to the wind.
 The solid lines show the virial radii of the host halos.